Password Protect PowerPoint Presentations Using GroupDocs.Merger for Java

 AddPasswordOptions addOptions = new AddPasswordOptions("YourDesiredPassword");

-Use the Merger object to apply the password and save the protected document.
+Use the same Merger object to encrypt the PPTX and write it to the output location.

 import com.groupdocs.merger.Merger;